cjjob/gpm/README.md

 * e.g. new soul - yael naim [ac].mp3

 i.e. do not use '\[' and '\]' anywhere else in the file name\!

+##### Initial run

+Current version of code assumes that authentication tokens are already saved to disk.
+See the [docs](https://unofficial-google-music-api.readthedocs.io/en/latest/index.html).